jlhjiang/XC-ID/README.md

 ## Overview
 XC-ID performs:
-- **Allele-specific read parsing** from STAR+WASP–aligned BAMs
+1. **Allele-specific read parsing** from STAR+WASP–aligned BAMs --> Cells X SNPs counts matrices
-- **Haplotype inference** using a simulated annealing–based optimization framework
+2. **Haplotype inference** using a simulated annealing–based optimization algorithm
-- **Bootstrap-based confidence estimation** for robust X lineage assignment
+3. **Bootstrap-based confidence estimation** for robust X lineage assignment
+Finally, XC-ID generates a results table that can be integrated with cell metadata in single-cell toolkits such as Scanpy or seurat.

-Each sample or individual should be processed independently.
+Each sample/individual should be processed independently.

 ---